 Friends and former college bandmates Elizabeth and Andrew and Zoe have watched one another marry, buy real estate, and start businesses and families, all while trying to hold on to the identities of their youth.
 But nothing ages them like having to suddenly pass the torch to their own offspring.
 Now nearing fifty, they all live within shouting distance deep in gentrified Brooklyn, and the trappings of the adult world seem to have arrived with ease.
 But the summer their children reach maturity (and start sleeping together), the fabric of the adults’ lives begins to unravel, and the secrets and revelations that are finally let loose can never be reclaimed.

 With end-of-semester demands drastically increasing, I found myself craving a light, easy read, and the bright turquoise spine of MODERN LOVERS seemed to be calling my name.
 Thus, I escaped the university insanity and transported myself to summertime Brooklyn in the hopes of enjoying a sweet, summery story.
 But MODERN LOVERS was a bit different than what I anticipated.

 “Choices were easy to make until you realized how long life could be.”

-The plot of Modern Lovers seemed a bit confused.
-Without getting into spoilers, I feel like a lot of different events were haphazardly thrown in but not fully explored like they should’ve been.
-I enjoyed the book and its quick wittiness, but I think it could’ve been more than just a “beach read” had it gone into a bit more depth and gave more background on the various characters and their complicated history.
+The plot of MODERN LOVERS seemed a bit confused.
+Without getting into spoilers, I believe a lot of different events were haphazardly thrown in but not fully explored like they should’ve been.
+I enjoyed the book and Straub’s quick wittiness, but I think it could’ve been more than just a “beach read” had it gone into a bit more depth and gave more background on the various characters and their complicated history.

 “Why couldn’t everyone just stay young forever?
 If not on the outside, then just on the inside, where no one ever got too old to be optimistic.”